lpacher/lae/fpga/practicum/1_arty/README.md

 of a dedicated cable**.
 That is, you can easily program your board by using a simple **USB Type A/Type B** or **USB Type A/micro USB** cable connected between the host computer and the board without the need of a dedicated programming cable.

-On Digilent Arty/ Arty A7 boards this conversion is perfoemed by an integrated circuit by **FTDI (Future Technology Devices International)**.
+On Digilent Arty/ Arty A7 boards this conversion is performed by an integrated circuit by **FTDI (Future Technology Devices International)**.
 As already mentioned this circuitry has been left undocumented, but you can easily recognize the FTDI chip on the board close to the micro-USB connector.